seinecle/codapps/docs/generated-html/subdir/essential-notions-on-development_temp_slides.md

 - Then we can attach actions to each of these components (a "click action" on a button, etc)

 ==  !
 How will you do that in practice?
-There are two ways.

-==  !
-==== a.
-DIY or the Ikea way?

-==  !
 Building a new mobile app is like building a new piece of furniture : you can build it yourself from scratch, or buy it at Ikea and just assemble it.

 ==  !
 Codename One, the framewok we use, gives you these two options: Do It YourSelf (DYI) or Ikea.

 - DYI: write the code to create everything in the app.
-- IKEA: use a *"Graphical User Interface" (GUI)*, which means you drag and drop things to build the app with a minimum of code to write.
+- IKEA: use a *"Graphical User Interface" (GUI)*, which means we "draw" our app by click and point (a bit like in Photoshop), with a minimum of code to write.

 There are different benefits to both approaches: